LordMurasama/IRL-Android-Windows/README.md

 ---
 # 8 - Stream directly to twitch

-If for whatever reason the Relay or Home PC is not working you can easily switch back to direct Streaming in the IRL Pro App.
+If for whatever reason the Relay or Home PC is not working, you can easily switch back to direct Streaming in the IRLPro App.

 8.a - Go to **Settings** > **Connections** and Switch **Belabox off** and **Twitch on**
 <details>